whitneyburton/portfolios/students/1603/ilana-corson/20160617-ilana-corson-m2.md

 #### E: Peer & Instructor Feedback

 - 3: Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.

+##Reviews

+###Notes

+- keep up the good work.
+- you are not at the bottom of the barrel.
+- try to do an extension.
+- stay on task and stick with things.
+- push yourself early.
+- find what something exciting.

+###Outcome

+Pass